bseltz-cohesity/scripts/remoteAdapter/epic_freeze_thaw/README.md

 Also copy the ssh key shown in the RA job configuration screen

+## Dependencies for the Epic Host

+We will require python to be installed, plus the python `requests` module: <https://pypi.org/project/requests/>

 ## On the Epic Host

 On the host, create the user cohesity_script and copy the four script files to the location you specified in the RA job.